jasonm23/onlisp-markdown/onlisp.md

 ```

 At the toplevel, the value of *cont* is identity, which just returns whatever is
 passed to it.
-When we call (add1 2) from the toplevel, the call gets macroex-
+When we call (add1 2) from the toplevel, the call gets macroexpanded
-panded into the equivalent of
+into the equivalent of

 ```
 (funcall #’(lambda (*cont* n) (=values (1+ n))) *cont* 2)